Therapeutic Yoga Method

 Stress Reduction: The combination of sound healing and Therapeutic Yoga offers a potent remedy against stress.

-Parasympathetic Activation: Both Therapeutic Yoga and sound healing help to activate the "rest and digest" response, promoting relaxation and healing.
+Parasympathetic Activation: Both Therapeutic Yoga and sound healing help to activate the "rest and digest" response, promoting the body's natural healing response.

 • Consistency is key!
 The benefits of Therapeutic Yoga don't just manifest after one class; they build over time.
 Every moment on the mat, is an investment in your well-being.
 By remaining engaged and showing up, even on days when it feels challenging, you're nurturing a relationship with yourself that's rooted in love, patience, care and understanding.
-For best results aim to practice at least 2-3x per week.
+For best results aim to practice at least 2-4x per week.
+But remember, practicing once a week is better than not at all, so if you can only get to the studio one time a week it's a victory.

 Meet Ayla, owner and founder of Clarity of Heart Yoga

-My mission has been to create a method of yoga that’s not just another form of exercise, but rather, a system specifically designed to help people regain their natural ranges of mobility and movement, and to remain pain free for as long as possible.
+My mission is to share a method of yoga that’s not just another form of exercise, but rather, a system specifically designed to help people regain their natural ranges of mobility and movement, and to remain pain free for as long as possible.

 When you step into one of my classes, you can anticipate an atmosphere of tranquility and openness.
-Here, you're invited to immerse yourself fully, to slow down your pace, to calm down your mind, and to foster a deep connection with the innate peace that emerges from the simple act of being present.
+Here, you're invited to immerse yourself fully, slow down your pace, calm down your mind, and experience the peace that arises from being in the present moment.

 Visit Us